Mission Bay Kohimarama Residents Association

 Picture

 We have been fighting a proposal to build a complex of up to 8 storeys and 28m high on the corner of Tamaki Drive and Patteson Ave.
-This is completely out of line with the Unitary Plan rules which envision 4 storeys or 16 m height, but it is also totally inappropriate for the Mission Bay environment.
+This is completely out of line with the Unitary Plan rules which envision 4 storeys or 16 m height, and it is also totally inappropriate for Mission Bay.

 What's the latest on this development?